TUDelft-IN4303-2014/assignments/milestone3-codegen/day12.md

 3. Extend your rules for `class-to-jbc` to handle field declarations.

 4. Provide a rule for `exp-to-jbc`, which translates field access expressions from MiniJava into sequences of Java bytecode instructions.
+We desugar `VarRef` terms that refer to fields into `FieldRef` terms for you.
+This happens in a post-desugaring step, so `FieldRef` terms are only visible in the analyzed AST, not the desugared AST.

 5. Provide a rule for `stmt-to-jbc`, which translates assignments to fields from MiniJava into sequences of Java bytecode instructions.
    This rule should call `exp-to-jbc` to translate expressions to Java bytecode sequences.